-Bachelor of Arts (BA) top-up in Theology, Mission and Evangelism
+Bachelor of Arts with Honours (BA (Hons)) top-up in Theology, Mission and Evangelism

-Our BA top-up course in Theology, Mission and Evangelism, validated by The University of Chester, seeks to provide an innovative and practical approach to learning how to pioneer and study evangelism.
+Our BA (Hons) top-up course in Theology, Mission and Evangelism, validated by The University of Chester, seeks to provide an innovative and practical approach to learning how to pioneer and study evangelism.
 At The Light College, we are concerned with making sure that theory and practice go hand-in-hand, marrying Theology and Biblical Studies with on-the-ground practical mission.
 Although there is very much a ‘classroom’ component to studying with us, much of the learning happens in context while on placement, actively engaged in mission activity.
 All our staff and lecturers have a passion for sharing the Gospel in fresh ways, and this is very much reflected in all the teaching and learning that takes place.
-Many of our FDA students go on to progress to the BA programme.
+Many of our FDA students go on to progress to the BA (Hons) programme.

 The application process for those successfully completing our FdA course involves the submission an application form and an induction interview.
 Those wishing to apply following relevant level 5 study elsewhere must apply to the college and attend an interview, with this being followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.

 Studying on the Course… Learn how to be a Pioneer Evangelist

-After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4 gathered weekend residential ‘lecture blocks’ (venue TBC) and 2 virtual online lecture blocks.
+After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4-5 gathered weekend residential ‘lecture blocks’ (venues may vary) and 1 or 2 virtual online lecture blocks.
 In addition to these lecture blocks, all students will have on-line lectures/tutorials and worship times one evening each week during term time.